 Can I report a merge mistake in a guest’s Rich Guest Profile?

 It is highly unlikely that the Revinate algorithm will make a mistake since it is trained to be extra conservative about merges.
 When it is unsure of a potential merge, it will default to “asking” a human for help.
 That is when a Revinate team comes in and reviews the data before making a final decision on whether to approve the merge or not.
 In either case, this further trains our algorithm.

 However, if an issue does occur, you can hover your mouse over the green icon to the left of the guest’s name in their Rich Guest Profile and click on “Report an issue.”
 A pop-up window will appear in which you can describe the problem.
 Once you hit send, the Revinate Support team will be notified so that they can troubleshoot and revert back to you with a solution.

-Note: Transactional emails (confirmation, modification, and reservation), and most stay related emails (Pre-Arrival, Welcome, and We Miss You) will always go to the email address listed on the reservation, whether or not that email address is the primary email on the guest’s Rich Guest Profile.
-The same logic applies to double opt-in.
-OTA win-back emails are considered promotional emails; therefore, they will be sent to the primary email address in the guest’s Rich Guest Profile.
+Note: Transactional emails (Confirmation, Modification, and Cancellation), and most stay related emails (Pre-Arrival, Welcome, and We Miss You) will always go to the email address listed on the reservation, whether or not that email address is the primary email address in the guest's Rich Guest Profile.
+The same logic applies to Double Opt-In emails.
+OTA Winback emails are considered promotional emails, therefore, they will be sent to the primary email address in the guest's Rich Guest Profile.